 On May 12, 2018 Sean and I celebrated our 9 month anniversary at a Family Visit.
 Our wedding day is something we like to remember and celebrate each month because it something that brings us both great joy.

 There has been some talk about the fogs and toads at Family Visit.
-Some guys are even afraid of them.
-One of Sean’s MAC buddies says he takes a broom out with him as he walks to count at night to defend against the toads.
-In warmer weather we can hear them croaking once it gets dark.
-Sean spotted a big toad once but it had disappeared when we returned to find it.
-So we were really happy to finally catch one.
+Some guys are even afraid of them and this makes us both laugh: “city people!”.
+One of Sean’s MAC buddies says he takes a broom out with him as he walks to count at night to defend against the toads!
+At Family Visit, in warmer weather we can hear them croaking once it gets dark.
+Sean spotted a big toad during count once but it had disappeared when we returned to find it.
+So we were really hoping to spot one again.

 The next critter we encountered was a small-ish brown spotted toad who was very friendly.
 I nearly stepped on him as we were walking back to our unit from the 9 pm count.
 He sat by a sprinkler along the pathway, blending in with the dirt and grass, and I quickly scooped him up for a closer examination.
 Sean was delighted, and he’s been talking about it ever since!
 Seriously, he has told everyone that his wife caught a toad.
 We searched for moths to feed our toad with no success.
 But the next night we found him again along the cement wall.
 Sean found a cockroach and a big moth to feed him.
 Boss, that’s what I named the toad because he was all business about eating, opened his mouth up and quickly snapped up the insects.
 I lay on my belly on the cement for a close view of his dinner, I had never seen a toad do this before.
 Boss seemed happy to play with us and we were entertained by him.
 Later that night when we came outside again for midnight count we found him near the door, as if he were waiting for more food.
 We hope to see Boss again next time, or maybe one of his toad buddies.